gridbugs/ocaml-ecosystem-surprises/index.md

 ```

 This is useful since normal users of a package probably don't want to install
-the package's test-only dependencies, but when developing the package or in its
+the package's test-only dependencies, but when developing the package or in
 CI you can install the package with `opam install <package> --with-test` to
 install its test-only dependencies along with its regular dependencies.